ionStici/node/mds/nest/nest-modules.md

 export class UsersModule {}
 ```

-A module in itself is just this kind of structure where you add the `Module` decorator to the module class.
-In order for NestJS to identify this newly created module we need to connect it to the main **app** module.
+This structure is the foundation of a module.
+To make it functional, you need to connect it to `app.module.ts`.

-### Import and Use the Module
+### Connecting the New Module to App Module

-Create a module using NestJS CLI
+After creating a module, it must be imported and registered in the app module for NestJS to recognize it:

 ```ts
 // app.module.ts